TNG/ApiCenter/README.md

 # ApiCenter

-ApiCenter is a repository for all your API specifications.
+ApiCenter is a repository for all your OpenAPI specifications.
 You can upload new ones and search them so that finding the one you need is easy.

+## Prerequisites

+To run ApiCenter, you need `gradle` and angular CLI.
+The backend itself needs a relational database, for example PostgreSQL.

+To install angular CLI, enter `npm install -g @angular/cli`

 ## Getting started